 - That the use of justifiable force against another intruder with criminal intent would not exclude the use of force causing death,

-- That a person who uses such force as is permitted by the act will not be liable in tort in respect of injury, loss or damage arising from such force.
+- A person who uses such force as permitted by the act will not be liable in tort for injury, loss, or damage arising from such force.

-Daragh Hassett has over 10 years experience in advising on criminal law matters and is happy to speak to anyone about this or any other criminal matter.
+Daragh Hassett has over ten years of experience in advising on criminal law matters and is happy to speak to anyone about this or any other criminal matter.